hilton/hilton.github.com/blog/_posts/2026-07-21-container-library.md

 ---
 title: A shipping container library
-description: building a personal library that you don’t have space for
+description: building a personal library that you don’t have space for at home
-excerpt:     building a personal library that you don’t have space for
+excerpt:     building a personal library that you don’t have space for at home
 layout: hh
 tags: books
 image: shipping-containers-pastel.jpg